varunmalani/Case-Studies/Data Science Job Salaries/Readme.md

 ## About the dataset

-work_year : The year the salary was paid. experience_level : The experience level in the job during the year with the following possible values: EN Entry-level / Junior MI Mid-level / Intermediate SE Senior-level / Expert EX Executive-level / Director employment_type : The type of employement for the role: PT Part-time FT Full-time CT Contract FL Freelance job_title : The role worked in during the year. salary : The total gross salary amount paid. salary_currency : The currency of the salary paid as an ISO 4217 currency code.
+work_year : The year the salary was paid.

+experience_level : The experience level in the job during the year with the following possible values: EN Entry-level / Junior MI Mid-level / Intermediate SE Senior-level / Expert EX Executive-level / Director <br>

+employment_type : The type of employement for the role: PT Part-time FT Full-time CT Contract FL Freelance <br>

+job_title : The role worked in during the year. salary : The total gross salary amount paid. salary_currency : The currency of the salary paid as an ISO 4217 currency code.